 A trail runs through it

 The other section of C7B that might appeal to snowmobilers is a section known as the Bog Trail.
-This spot is popular with people who enjoy a variety of outdoor recreation, from snowmobiling to cross-country skiing to birdwatching to dog walking!
+This spot is popular with people who enjoy a variety of outdoor recreation, from snowmobiling to cross-country skiing to birding to dog walking!
 It’s exceptionally scenic through here; keep an eye out for wildlife!

 C7B ends with a connection to C7 and S83, otherwise known as Goldsmith Road.
 From these points, snowmobilers can continue traveling north toward Mountain View, Malone, or Lyon Mountain.